developmentseed/observe-dashboard/README.md

 # Observe Dashboard

-A dashboard to browse and manage Observe platform data.
+A dashboard to browse and manage data from the [Observe](https://github.com/developmentseed/observe) mobile mapping application.

 ## Installation and Usage